chico-unified-school-district/Set-ChromebookOU/README.md

-# Set-ChromebookOU-1-1
+# Set-ChromebookOU

-Moves Student Chormebooks to propoer OU in GSuite.
+Moves Student Chromebooks to proper OU in GSuite.